No Widgets found in the Sidebar

 Travelling by bus in South America can be a great way to get around cheaply and easily.
 Long distance buses in South America are usually (not always!) fairly comfortable with reclining seats and air con, and some even include drinks, snacks and films to watch.
 Others of course are more basic, but all are incredibly good value compared with European bus travel.
 However, there are some things you need to know before embarking on your journey, to help you navigate the sometimes very confusing systems, and to help you survive journeys that can be over 24 hours long when travelling around South America by bus.
 Here is your indispensable guide to bus travel in South America!

-Read Post Is it safe to travel to south america 2016
+Read Post Is travel to south america open

 This website contains sponsored and affiliate links.
 If you click through the links on this page and make a purchase, I may earn a small commission.
 As an Amazon Associate I earn from qualifying purchases.
 Thank you for your support.
 [Learn more]